cmu-csd-phd/csd-blog/website/content/2024/udf-outlining.md

 Figure 14 details the average and maximum speedup of the ProcBench queries when running PRISM.
 We observe that, on average, PRISM attains an average speedup of 298.7× due to 8 of the 15 ProcBench queries now evaluating efficiently with joins after successful unnesting rather than RBAR.
 The maximum speedup for SQL Server is 2997.9×, again due to more effective unnesting, for a query that spends the entirety of its execution time in the UDF call.
 DuckDB can unnest arbitrary queries.
 Therefore, PRISM offers a more modest average speedup of 1.29× due to eliminating <b>LATERAL</b> joins from the query plan.
-Lastly, PRISM delivers a maximum speedup of 2270.2×, as the query after UDF inlining is so complex, that even after unnesting, the DBMS picks an inefficient query plan with a large cross-product.
+Lastly, PRISM delivers a maximum speedup of 2270.2× on DuckDB, as the query after UDF inlining is so complex, that even after unnesting, the DBMS picks an inefficient query plan with a large cross-product.
 In contrast, the generated query is substantially simpler with PRISM,  leading to an efficient plan evaluated with hash joins.
-PRISM significantly improves SQL Server and DuckDB compared to inlining entire UDFs due to more straightforward, more efficient query plans.
+PRISM significantly improves SQL Server and DuckDB compared to inlining entire UDFs due by generating simpler, queries that are easier to optimize.

 # Conclusion

 The database community developed UDF inlining to translate entire  UDFs to SQL for more effective query optimization.
 We observe that inlining entire UDFs leads to complex, obfuscated queries that are challenging for DBMSs to optimize effectively.
-Instead, we propose UDF inlining, a new technique, to extract regions of code irrelevant for query optimization into opaque functions intentionally hidden from the DBMS.
+Instead, we propose UDF outlining a new technique that extracts regions of code irrelevant for query optimization into opaque functions intentionally hidden from the DBMS.
 We implement our approach with four complementary optimizations in PRISM, our  UDF-centric optimizing compiler.
-By generating simpler queries, We observe that on the Microsoft SQL ProcBench, PRISM provides dramatic performance improvements over inlining entire UDFs.
+By generating simpler queries, we observe that on the Microsoft SQL ProcBench, PRISM provides dramatic performance improvements over inlining entire UDFs.

 Our paper has been accepted for publication in VLDB 2025.